aerium-network/aerium/www/grpc/gen/docs/grpc.md

             <td class="fw-bold">transaction.batch_transfer.recipients</td>
             <td>repeated Recipient</td>
             <td>
-            The recipients of list receiver with amount.
+            The list of recipients, each with a receiver and amount.
             </td>
           </tr>
           <tr>